ASzc/patch-gen/README.md

 ## Usage

 Options are not optional and must exactly follow this format: `--optionname=value`.
-The `=` must be present.
+The `=` must be present when there is value.
 There are no short forms for the option names.

 In the following sections, substitute `patch-gen` for `java -jar patch-gen-*-shaded.jar`, or set up an alias with